 If your website is available in English only, you reach 36.5% of potential customers worldwide.
 But if you localize your e-store into 11 languages, you can target 88% of all customers in the world.

 Language services for e-commerce companies involve a lot more than mere translation of content.
 This industry often requires an extremely tailored approach to each client and each project.

 The language services we offer are actually solutions that often involve state-of-the-art technology.
 Using API connectors, we can work directly in the client’s CMS and CRM, adjust products’ SKUs for multilingual SEO, run a real-time multilingual help desk and much more.
 Basically whatever helps you run your business in a global environment.

 Of course, the decision is yours and should be based on your own research.
-Find out which language is preferred by your target group and localize your website!
+Localize your website based on the preferences of your target customer base.
 The benefits, as stated above, are enormous.

 2. Marketing & Entertainment

 Those two industries require special treatment by translation and localization agencies.

 First, the quality of translation must be exceptionally high as most of the content is available to the public.